nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 **New to the template?** Start with the [Quick Start Guide](/vertical-slice-architecture-template-quickstart) to get the healthcare API running in minutes.

+**Deciding on folder organization?** See [VSA Folder Structure: 4 Approaches Compared](/vertical-slice-architecture-folder-structure) for practical patterns.

-**Ready to try VSA?** Check out my [Vertical Slice Architecture template for .NET 9](https://github.com/nadirbad/VerticalSliceArchitecture), a production-ready starting point with healthcare domain examples and 500+ GitHub stars.
+**Ready to try VSA?** Clone the [Vertical Slice Architecture template](https://github.com/nadirbad/VerticalSliceArchitecture) (540+ stars) — a production-ready starting point with healthcare domain examples.

-**Want the full picture?** Read the [Complete Guide to Vertical Slice Architecture](/vertical-slice-architecture-dotnet) for implementation details, folder structure, MediatR patterns, and testing strategies.
+**Want the full picture?** Read the [Complete Guide to Vertical Slice Architecture](/vertical-slice-architecture-dotnet) for implementation details, MediatR patterns, and testing strategies.